 Add a little fun to your closing activity with emoji exit tickets!

-Exit tickets are quick informal assessments that provide feedback on how well your students understood a lesson.
+Exit tickets are quick informal assessments that provide feedback on how well students understood a lesson.

 Boredom may eventually set in when the same style of exit ticket appears too often at the end of a lesson.

-Therefore, I’m sharing 5 emoji exit ticket ideas that will heighten the interest of your students.
+Therefore, implement the following 7 emoji exit ticket ideas that will heighten the interest of students.

-Like other exit tickets, these emoji exit tickets encourage elementary learners to reflect upon the learning process while also providing you with valuable data to use when planning upcoming instruction.
+Like other exit tickets, emoji exit tickets encourage students to reflect upon the learning process while providing teachers with valuable data to use when planning upcoming instruction.

 Emoji Exit Tickets